 Behavioural Trainer in Nagpur

 Nagpur sits at the geographic centre of India.
 Butibori MIDC, Hingna and MIHAN's aviation-logistics hub each carry different operating rhythms.
-Avinash Chate, two-time TEDx speaker and creator of The Winning Kite (KITE) framework, runs corporate behavioural training tuned to the Vidarbha workforce.
+Avinash Chate, TEDx speaker and creator of The Winning Kite (KITE) framework, runs corporate behavioural training tuned to the Vidarbha workforce.
 Sessions run in English, Hindi and Marathi.

-★ 5.0 rating · 90+ reviews · English, Hindi and Marathi
+English, Hindi and Marathi

 Why Nagpur Corporates Need Behavioural Training